Frequently Asked Questions About Residency Care

-Since Cheshire Medical Center's Family Medicine Residency is the first such program in our region, we anticipate many questions about receiving care at our Family & Community Care location on Maple Avenue in Keene and how training the next generation of Family Medicine providers will affect our community.
+Since Cheshire Medical Center's Family Medicine Residency is the first-of-its-kind in our region, we anticipate many questions about receiving care at our Family & Community Care location on Maple Avenue in Keene and how training the next generation of Family Medicine providers will affect our community.

 What are resident physicians?

-Residents are physicians who have graduated from college (4 years) and medical school (4 years), completing a minimum of an additional 3 years of supervised training and education to prepare for independent practice.
+Residents are physicians who have graduated from college (four years) and medical school (four years), and are now completing a minimum of three additional years of supervised training and education to prepare for independent practice.
 Residency training programs, through a rigorous process, are approved by a national accrediting body.
-Residents have a medical training license and fill the same roles as other healthcare providers but are supervised by board-certified physicians (also known as attending or faculty physicians).
+Residents have a medical training license and fill the same roles as other healthcare providers, but are supervised by board-certified physicians (also known as attending or faculty physicians).

-Family Medicine residents serve as primary care providers (PCP); they also see patients in other hospital areas, including Labor and Delivery, the Emergency Department, and the medical-surgical hospital units.
-Family Medicine residents are increasingly independent over their 3 years of training but always have a supervising faculty physician.
+Family Medicine residents serve as primary care providers; they also see patients in other hospital areas, including Labor and Delivery, the Emergency Department and the medical-surgical hospital units.
+Family Medicine residents become increasingly independent over their three years of training, but always have a supervising faculty physician.

 What are the benefits of seeing a resident physician?